Are Hatchimals Swearing? Parents Report Popular Toys Are Cursing At Their Children

 In 2014, Talina Evans was stunned when her daughter’s talking Barbie doll seemed to utter the phrase “what the f*ck.”
 Although a Mattel representative insists the doll was actually saying “off the hook,” Evans is not convinced.
 As reported by E!
 News, Evans insists, “you can hear [the swear words] loud and clear.”

-In 1998, a doll based on the Telletubby Po became a point of controversy because it reportedly said “faggot” and “bite my butt.”
+In 1998, a doll based on the Telletubby Po became a point of controversy because it reportedly said “fa**ot” and “bite my butt.”
 As reported by CBS News, the “offensive” dolls were recalled and the newer versions had new recordings.
 However, the company insists the original recording was simply “a Cantonese woman saying ‘faster, faster’ and ‘slower, slower’.”

 It is difficult to determine whether the Hatchimals are swearing because they do seem to be speaking their own language.
 However, it is possible that they can learn curse words if they are specifically taught to say them.

-[Featured Image By pathdoc/Shutterstock]
+[Featured Image by pathdoc/Shutterstock]